cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/genotyping_qc_handbook_Oct2023.md

 ### Discordant sex information
-Comparing the sex information we alrady have about the samples with the one that we can infer using genetic data is one step to check if there was any sample mix-up.
+Comparing the sex information we already have about the samples with the one that we can infer using genetic data is one step to check if there was any sample mix-up.